New Zealand Sub-Antarctic Islands

 Low Threat

 The site’s World Heritage values are subject to limited threats.
 The fact that it comprises five separate isolated island groups provides its greatest protection.
-Currently the major threats to the site are from outside, including climate change and invasive species.
+Currently the major threats to the site are from outside, including climate change, commercial fishing by-catch, Highly Pathogenic Avian Influenza (HPAI) and invasive species.
 Since the site’s inscription onto the World Heritage List in 1998, management planning, policy and action have continued to improve protection for the site.
 Ongoing strict biosecurity, removal of the remaining introduced species and continued controls on access and permissible activities are seen as top priorities for the protection of the site.
-If current management controls are kept in place then the level of threats and their impacts are likely to remain low, although it is difficult to assess the impact of threats like climate change.
+Ongoing marine mammal and seabird research is also necessary for informing by-catch mitigation initiatives at national and international scales.
+If current management controls are kept in place then the level of threats and their impacts are likely to remain low, although it is difficult to assess the extent and level of impacts on the site and its values from potential threats like HPAI and climate change.

 Overall PROTECTION and MANAGEMENT

-The protection and management of the New Zealand Sub-Antarctic Islands continues to be overall very effective.
-Improvements in protection and management include updating the Conservation Management Strategy and increasing the number of marine reserves adjoining the World Heritage site.
-Protection and management can be improved primarily through ensuring compliance with the strict biosecurity policies and practices which are articulated in the 2016 Conservation Management Strategy.
+The protection and management of the New Zealand Sub-Antarctic Islands continues to be overall very effective, supported by the isolation of the islands.
+Improvements in protection and management include updating the Conservation Management Strategy in 2016; increasing the number of marine reserves adjoining the terrestrial area of the World Heritage site; implementation of the Coastal Plan in 2017; and the recent (2022) contracting of maritime expertise to manage navigation safety at the islands, which assists in reducing the risk of navigation safety incident that could result in fuel spill and biosecurity breach.
+Protection and management can be improved primarily through ensuring compliance with the strict biosecurity policies and practices which are articulated in the CMS and Coastal Plan and by increased funding to enable the maintenance of species research infrastructure on the islands and enhancing biosecurity surveillance work.

 Full assessment